 Security protocols and technologies are most effective when considered at the start of architecting enterprise infrastructure or developing business processes, rather than being bolted on as an afterthought.
 The entire security landscape has changed in recent years and continues to evolve on an almost daily basis.
 No longer is it sufficient to simply wrap a firewall around your on-premises data center.
 There are now cloud platforms you must protect, and often multiple public clouds and hybrid cloud setups to safeguard as well.
+Take up the proper Cloud Computing course to help companies to solve any business security and infrastructure problems.

 Corporate data must be protected when it is resident in the cloud, moving among cloud platforms, or in transit between the cloud and on-premises workstations, virtual machines, or mobile devices.
 “One of biggest differences between traditional and modern networking security is going from physical boxes to a virtual networking situation,” says Myles Brown, Senior Cloud and DevOps Advisor for ExitCertified.